Aaatresh/team-2-3-botlab/README.md

 This repository is the BotLab section of the code base of the BotLab project in the ROB-550 course.
 At a high level, running this on a Beagle
 Bone Blue board allows high level control algorithms and SLAM to be deployed and tested on a 2 DOF wheeled robot (MBot).

+The MobileBot repository that makes up the other half of this code base can be found [here](https://github.com/Aaatresh/team-2-3-mobilebot).

 ## Getting Started

 ### Dependencies